Term limits in the United States: President

 In 1861, the Confederate States of America adopted a six-year term for their president and vice president and barred the president from seeking re-election.
 That innovation was endorsed by many American politicians after the Civil War, most notably by Rutherford B. Hayes in his inaugural address.
-Ulysses Grant was urged to run for a third term in 1876, but he refused.
+Ulysses S. Grant was urged to run for a third term in 1876, but he refused.
 He did try to win the 1880 nomination but was defeated in part because of popular anti-third-term sentiment.
 Theodore Roosevelt had already served over seven years and in 1912, after a four-year hiatus, ran for a third term.
 He was criticized for doing so, and attempted assassin John Schrank stated that his motivation for shooting Roosevelt was preventing a third term.
 The 1912 election was ultimately won by Woodrow Wilson.

-Franklin D. Roosevelt (president, 1933–1945) was the only president to be elected more than twice, having won a third term in 1940 and a fourth term in 1944 (though he died in office three months into his fourth term).
+Franklin D. Roosevelt (president, 1933–1945) was the only president to be elected more than twice; he won a third term in 1940 and a fourth term in 1944 (though he died in office three months into his fourth term).
 This gave rise to a successful move to formalize the traditional two-term limit by amending the U.S. Constitution.
-As ratified in 1951, the Twenty-Second Amendment provides that "no person shall be elected to the office of President more than twice."
+As ratified in 1951, the Twenty-Second Amendment says, "no person shall be elected to the office of President more than twice."
 The new amendment explicitly did not apply to the incumbent president, Harry S. Truman.
 However, Truman declined to seek re-election to a third term in 1952.